14 on trial in 2015 Paris attacks that sparked terror wave

 Later that year, a separate network of French and Belgian fighters for Islamic State struck Paris again, this time killing 130 people in attacks at the Bataclan concert hall, the national stadium, and in bars and restaurants.

 Wednesday’s trial opened under tight security, with multiple police checks for anyone entering the main courtroom or the overflow rooms.
-At nearby newsstands, the latest issue of Charlie Hebdo appeared, reprinting the caricatures of the Prophet Mohammed cited by the gunmen who killed so many of the publication’s editorial staff.
+At nearby newsstands, the latest issue of Charlie Hebdo appeared, defiantly reprinting the caricatures of the Prophet Mohammed cited by the gunmen who killed so many of the publication’s editorial staff.

 “They died so that you journalists could do your jobs,” said Richard Malka, lawyer for Charlie Hebdo.
 “Let us not be afraid.
 Not of terrorism, not of freedom.”